Sitecore/jss/docs/data/routes/docs/nextjs/tracking-and-analytics/configuration/en.md

 [Header passing](/docs/nextjs/tracking-and-analytics/overview#header-passing) will send the original IP address of the client on the 'X-Forwarded-For' header.
 This setting tells Sitecore to read the forwarded header, making analytics track the correct original client IP address.

+> See [Sitecore Experience Manager documentation](https://doc.sitecore.com/developers/100/sitecore-experience-manager/en/set-up-sitecore-ip-geolocation.html) for more information about this setting.

 ### Disable robot detection

 During development, any analytics activity will be flagged as a robot.
 These settings will enable tracking of robot activity for ease of testing.
 These should be set in development **only**.